jdavibedoya/f0-jingju/README.md

 3. Compare the performance of the algorithms used.

 Singing pitch estimation may refer to either monophonic melody (one singer) or predominant melody from polyphonic music signals (a singer with musical accompaniment).
-- For monophonic melody extraction, here are used the recordings from the <a href = " https://zenodo.org/record/832736 ">Jingju a cappella singing pitch contour segmentation ground truth dataset</a> (hereafter the a cappella recordings).
+- For monophonic melody extraction, here are used the recordings from the [Jingju a cappella singing pitch contour  segmentation ground truth dataset](https://zenodo.org/record/832736), hereafter the a cappella recordings.
-- For predominant melody extraction, here are used the recordings used in <a href = " https://repositori.upf.edu/handle/10230/34975 ">Comparision of the singing style of two jingju schools</a> (hereafter the commercial recordings).
+- For predominant melody extraction, here are used the recordings used in [Comparision of the singing style of two jingju schools](https://repositori.upf.edu/handle/10230/34975), hereafter the commercial recordings.